andrewjw/site/_drafts/leadev-london-2023-day-2.md

 _[Sinéad Cummings](https://leaddev.com/community/sinead-cummings)_

-Sleep bad = code bad - and as a new parent you are almost guarenteed to be sleeping bad.
+Sleep bad = code bad - and as a new parent, you are almost guaranteed to be sleeping bad.

 People who were working while someone was on leave will have seen changes be introduced slowly.
-The person who was on leave will see them introduced over night, when they return.
+The person who was on leave will see them introduced overnight, when they return.

 Try to limit the knowledge gap created by long leave through documentation.
 Keep a record of changes for them to review when they return.